solid/process/solid-team.md

 Transparency in the decision making process is important.
 Decisions will be documented along with the rationale and considerations taken into account around a given decision.
 The Solid Team always strives to operate in a manner that aims for team consensus without the need for formalized voting.

 For any substantial decisions where consensus cannot be reached, the Solid Team votes.
-The Solid Leader can always veto the voting outcome.
+As the Solid Leader, Tim Berners-Lee can always veto the voting outcome.
 Every Solid Team member must either vote or explicitly abstain.
 Passing requires a strict majority of non-abstaining Solid Team members.
-Stalemates are resolved by the Solid Leader.
+Stalemates are resolved by the Solid Leader, Tim Berners-Lee.

 The Solid Team utilizes this [Decision Making Process](decision-making.md).

 ### Vacancies

 Solid Team members may resign their position at any time.
-They may also be removed by a majority vote of the rest of the Solid Team.
-The Solid Leader reserves the right to remove any Solid Team member at any time.
+As the Solid Leader, Tim Berners-Lee reserves the right to remove any Solid Team member at any time.
 Whenever there is a vacancy on the Solid Team, a new team member will be nominated and selected through the [Team Nomination](#team-nominations) mechanism articulated in this document.

-Solid Team members may take a leave of absence for sickness, pregnancy, or for another reason deemed legitimate by a majority of the Solid Team.
+Solid Team members may take a leave of absence for sickness, child care, or for another reason deemed legitimate by a majority of the Solid Team.
 In these cases an interim individual may be nominated.

 If a Solid Team member not on a leave of absence drops out of touch and cannot be contacted or fails to contribute positively for a month or longer, then the rest of the Solid Team may vote to remove that team member and nominate another to replace them.